taichi-dev/taichi/python/taichi/aot/conventions/gfxruntime140/README.md

 GfxRuntime140 is a legacy AOT module convention that serves the Vulkan, Metal and OpenGL backends.

-GfxRuntime140 only accept SPIR-V as the only valid code artifact.
+GfxRuntime140 only accepts SPIR-V as the only valid code artifact.
 For each SPIR-V artifact, all of the following requirements *must* be satisfied.

 - SPIR-V module version is 1.3 or higher.
 - There is only one entry point function called `main`.
 It's execution model is `GLCompute`.
 Workgroup size Y and Z are always `1`.